Responsive Web Design | Challenges | Getting Consensus

 The most effective method is to view the site on multiple devices and in different operating systems:

-This isn't an exhaustive list and it isn't practical for most designers outside of very large organizations with huge budgets.
+This isn't an exhaustive list and it isn't practical for most designers outside of very large organizations with massive budgets.

 Most modern browsers have some sort of developer tools available in them.
-You may need to change the configuration or look for the settings in the browser's options to enable them.
+You may need to change the configuration or look for the setting in the browser's options to enable developer mode.
 These tools provide information on how the CSS and HTML is being interpreted by the browser and often much more.

 There are extensions and tools available for various browsers.
 Check to see what is available for the browser that works for you.